openstack-archive/astara-appliance/diskimage-builder/README.md

-This directory contains elements necessary to build the Akanda appliance with the diskimage-builder from the OpenStack project.
+This directory contains elements necessary to build the Astara appliance with the diskimage-builder from the OpenStack project.

 1) Install diskimage-builder via: